Best Eye Treatments for Blepharitis and Ocular Rosacea

-So, this week I found out I have blepharitis stemming from ocular rosacea.
-For a few years now I’ve wondered why my eyes were often red, dry and irritated looking.
+Around 2016 I found out I have blepharitis stemming from ocular rosacea.
+For years I’ve wondered why my eyes were often red, dry, and irritated looking.

-Visine would temporarily give me a boost but after about 5 hours I would experience rebound redness which is even worse and it takes a few days to recover.
+Visine would temporarily give me a boost but after about 5 hours I would experience rebound redness which is even worse!

-We all want those beautiful, white eye balls to show off our makeup.
+We all want those beautiful, bright white eyes.
 After all, your eyes are the first thing that anyone looks at when they meet you!

 At first I thought maybe it was allergies, since I test so many beauty products to write about them, but my Dr. assured me it was not allergies (at least there’s that silver lining).

-I decided to write about this because I know that many people probably suffer from this condition, and I wanted to share the eye cleansing routine that works for me, and also what products don’t inflame my already sensitive eyes.
+I decided to write about this because I know that many people probably suffer from this condition, and I wanted to share the eye cleansing routine that works for me, and some other helpful tips from my routine.

 If you’ve found this post, you probably already know what blepharitis is, but in case you don’t, I’ll explain.